elm/editor-plugins/readme-guidelines.md

 ```

-The first line is a short description of the feature.
+**The first line** is a short description of the feature.
 Avoid wrapping to a second line!

-The second line is a description of who wants it and why.
+**The second line** is a description of who wants it and why.

-The third line is a performance disclosure.
+**The third line** is a performance disclosure.
 It explicitly describes any RAM overhead or battery implications for people who care about that sort of thing.
 "Enabling this feature will keep about 10MB in memory per file" or "Enabling this feature will do work on each keystroke, so it will shorten battery life."
 These should be as quantitative as possible, matching up with your [perf table](perf-table.md).

+Check out the [elm-format-on-save](https://github.com/evancz/elm-format-on-save) plugin for a baseline of what it looks like to have enable/disable settings.
+People may not need screenshots of everything at this phase, but the convention of bolding things like **Sublime Text -> Preferences** is still helpful.

 <br>